Back

 An app for COVID-19 second wave: how we built a competitor to Headspace in 5 months

-Since the beginning of the pandemic, the profitability of mobile health and fitness apps increased by about 280% around the world.
+Since the beginning of the pandemic, the profitability of mobile health and fitness apps has increased by about 280% worldwide.
 These apps help people solve two problems in lockdown: lack of physical activity and increased level of anxiety.
-Let me tell you how we developed a breathing app for the second wave of Covid-19 with our client.
+Let me tell you how we developed a breathing app for the second wave of COVID-19 with our client.

 Reading time: 6 minutes